ngocuong0105/dendron-wiki/vault/interviews.Negotiation.md

 - **whenever you ask for increase you need to show interest in working for the company!**
 They should not feel as if you are just using them to get counter offers
 - **When you want something, you always have to propose something in return**
+- **When you say what your expectations are, this is the max you'd get.
+This is the first number in the deal and be careful when setting it**
+- The first number you give should be high but also justifiable!

 Common tasks:
 - extend deadline = buys you negotiation time